 A highly developed sense of absurdity is the hallmark of celebrated Turkish helmer Sinan Cetin’s comedies, from “Berlin in Berlin” (where, due to laws of hospitality, a German is only safe under the roof of the Turkish family of the man he’s killed) to “Propaganda” (where realignment of the Turkish/Syrian border unnaturally splits a town down the middle).
-An even stronger combo of bathos and desperation reigns in “Sergeant Shakespeare,” an over-the-top comic meller that stages a grotesquely Disneyish “Snow White" against a jailhouse backdrop of brutality and oppression.
+An even stronger combo of bathos and desperation reigns in “Sergeant Shakespeare,” an over-the-top comic meller that stages a grotesquely Disneyish “Snow White and the Seven Dwarfs” against a jailhouse backdrop of brutality and oppression.
 Defiantly ethnic in tone and idiom, pic, despite wonderfully edgy theatricality, is unlikely to score Stateside, where Turkish cinema remains largely unknown.

 When his daughter Su (Pelin Batu) becomes seriously ill during a school rehearsal for “Snow White,” police sergeant Cemil (Turkish screen legend Kadir Inanir) commandeers the entire police station and most of its inmates for an inhouse production of the fairy tale, hoping to keep his child alive by winning a television competition for amateur troupes.
 After “auditioning” paddy-wagons full of potential players, the production, directed by Tatu (Okan Bayulgen), a drug dealer who swears he was once a juvenile celebrity, gets under way.